-The registration authority identifies the certificate holder in accordance with section 3 and checks that the person is registered and has valid practice rights in the Terhikki register.
-In the case of social welfare certificate applicants, the practice rights are verified in accordance with Valvira guidelines until the introduction of the central register for social welfare professionals.
+The registration authority identifies the certificate holder in accordance with section 3 unless the certificate is renewed in DVV:s online portal.
+Certificate information system checks that the person is registered and has valid practice rights in the Terhikki or Suosikki register

-The information for the application form is retrieved from the Terhikki register and the Population Information System.
-The preferred given name specified by the applicant and his/her practice rights registered in Terhikki are stated in the application.
+The information for the application form is retrieved from the Terhikki or Suosikki register and the Population Information System.
+The preferred given name specified by the applicant and his/her practice rights registered in Terhikki or Suosikki are stated in the application.
 In addition, the registration authority completes the form with information needed to produce and deliver the certificate, and the type of document used to identify the applicant.
-With regard to social welfare, Valvira's guidelines apply until the introduction of the central register for social welfare professionals.